raymondbutcher/pretf/docs/api/util.md

 ## execute

-> Note: this is a lower level function than the simpler `pretf.run.execute` which is limited to executing only Terraform.
+> Note: this is a lower level function than the simpler `pretf.api.execute` which is limited to executing only Terraform.

 Executes a command and waits for it to finish.